imacrayon/alpine-ajax/docs/reference.md

 </form>
 ```

-When the "Post a Comment" form is submitted the `#comments` list will be updated with the response instead of the form.
+When the form is submitted a `POST` request is issued to `/comment` and the `#comments` list will be replaced with the content in the response.

 ### Multiple targets